-On the other hand, Camden was probably the finest hour for British during the American Revolution.
+On the other hand, the Battle of Camden was probably the finest hour for British during the American Revolutionary war.
 Cornwallis had opened a road to both North Carolina and Virginia, leaving the entire South within his grasp.

-As expected, Cornwallis wasted no time after Camden.
+As expected, Cornwallis wasted no time after the Battle of Camden.
 He continued his campaign up north, advancing toward Virginia with ease and crushing small militias along the way.

-They followed this with another win in January of 1781 at the Battle of Cowpens, and later that year, the two sides fought at the Battle of Guilford Courthouse, which — although a victory for the British — decimated their force.
+They followed this with another win in January of 1781 at the Battle of Cowpens, and later that year, the two sides fought at the Battle of Guilford Courthouse in North Carolina, which — although a victory for the British — decimated their force.
 They had no choice but to retreat towards Yorktown, Virginia.

 Soon after arriving, French ships and troops — as well as most of what remained of the Continental Army — surrounded Cornwallis and laid siege to the city.

-On October 19, 1781, Cornwallis surrendered, and although treaties weren’t signed for another two years, this battle effectively ended the American Revolution in favor of the Rebels, officially granting the United States its independence.
+On October 19, 1781, Cornwallis surrendered, and although treaties weren’t signed for another two years, this battle effectively ended the American Revolutionary war in favor of the Rebels, officially granting the United States its independence.

 When viewed this way, the Battle of Camden looks as if it was the moment of true darkness right before the dawn.
 It was a test of the will of the people to keep fighting for their freedom — one they passed and were rewarded for just a little more than a year later, when British troops surrendered and the fighting began to draw to a real end.